outware/fastlane-plugin-cerberus/README.md

 ## About

-Cerberus is a fastlane plugin containing various actions ranging from extracting Jira issues from commit messages to commenting on Jira issues with build numbers.
-It also contains an action for generating release notes.
+Cerberus is a fastlane plugin for extracting Jira issues from commit messages and sharing information on its respective Jenkins job and HockeyApp upload.
+It can generate release notes for use by HockeyApp, and produce Jira comments with Jenkins build and HockeyApp artefact information.

 ## Actions